 In drawn or painted portraits, the person’s head is often turned slightly to the right or left as in the following drawing of a girl.
 We call that ‘a head in three quarters’.
 The vertical construction line rotates with the head.
 The half of the face that is turned away from us and is therefore slightly further away from us, becomes narrower in the drawing than the front half.
-Just measure it with a ruler!
+The vertical line through the middle of the face rotates with the head.

 If you have some difficulty drawing this three quarter view you can use this grid to make it easier. (here 10 x 10 squares).
 More about using grids in the lesson Handy drawing tips part 1, level 1, chapter 6